Ytodi31/Home_Service_Robot/README.md

 `./add_markers.sh ` \
  This will launch the TurtleBot in the world along with RVIZ, AMCL and add_markers node.

+ ### Home Service
+ To run the main project code, run the following from the scripts folder:\
+ `./home_service.sh` \
+  This will launch the TurtleBot in the world along with RVIZ, AMCL, pick objects node and home service node.

 ## Results and  Output

 The following map was created by using Gmapping on the robot with tele-operation :